Cover Letters: Keep It Personalized

 Personalizing Cover Letters

 Many job applicants find the task of writing a cover letter daunting and make the mistake of utilizing a standardized cover letter for all their applications.
-Though a standard cover letter may not disqualify you from being considered, it is a missed opportunity to stand out in the applicant pool.
-When it comes to cover letters, keep it personalized to the job/company you are applying for.
+Though a standard cover letter may not disqualify you from consideration, it is a missed opportunity to stand out in the applicant pool.
+When it comes to cover letters, keep the content personalized to the job or company you are applying for.

 The Introduction- Name Drop

-Dear (name of employer or individual),
+Dear (Hiring Manager, name of employer or individual),

 As a cold applicant, it is likely your resume and cover letter will pass by multiple eyes, so having an introduction that states what you are applying for can be a good refresher to the individual reading.
 This is especially helpful to recruiters who are hiring for multiple positions and reviewing many documents.

 Make a Connection